 Like many sports, mountain biking has a lot of things that are held to be truths, usually ones handed down like precious scripture from the wise elders.
 The only problem with that is that a lot of them aren't true.
-Our Jon takes aim at five he things are rubbish.
+We take aim at five things we reckon are absolute rubbish.

 1. The bike doesn't matter

 This one is often knocked out by people looking to do down a fellow rider that's had the temerity to go and get themselves a new bike, often because they'd really like to have one too.

 Envy aside, I've ridden bloody hundreds of the things and I've got to say that the bike very much does matter.
 That bloke who said it doesn't is a liar and a cheat.
 A good bike is much more fun than a rubbish one, so it makes sense to have a good one, all other things being equal.

 Of course, a bike is better than no bike at all, but then that's obvious, isn't it?